 Taapsee Pannu Has This To Say About Kangana Ranaut Rejecting Saand Ki Aankh!

 Sometime back, Rangoli Chandel had slammed the makers of 'Saand Ki Aankh' in a series of tweets.
-She had even claimed that her sister Kangana Ranaut was offered this film but, she turned it down to fight sexism and ageism.
+She had even claimed that her sister Kangana Ranaut was offered this film, but she turned it down to fight sexism and ageism.

 Recently when Taapsee Pannu was asked if she knew that Kangana was approached for 'Saand Ki Aankh', here's what the actress said.